Table of Contents[Hide][Show]

 Family travel blogger Sarah Pittard says, “I do this all the time…I call the hotel direct – not the 1-800 number – and explain why we want to stay, etc. We can get a room 85% of the time.
 Ask for the manager, not the reservations person.”

 Sarah also advises that most hotels run a wait list.
 “Ask them to record your name, number and email even if they are full.
-Book another hotel that has a day-of or 24-hour cancellation, then keep calling your chosen hotel until you can’t cancel the second one.”
+Book another hotel that has a day-of or 24-hour cancellation policy, then keep calling your chosen hotel until you can’t cancel the second one.”

 It’s what I did in Temecula.
-At first I was afraid the South Coast Winery and Resort manager would put me on some kind of a “Top 10 Telephone Pests” list, but she genuinely sounded happy to hear from me and sad each time she said that they were still fully booked.
+At first I was afraid the South Coast Winery and Resort manager would put me on some kind of a “Top 10 Telephone Pests” list, but she genuinely sounded happy to hear from me and sad each time she said that they still had no available rooms.